-Variable component Type of Performance incentive criterion entive as % Iual base sa Threshold Target Maximum Short-term variable remuneration Cash 50%1: Financial target (EBITDA) +/- 10% discretionary range on the financial incentive result Chairman 15% 60% 90% 50%1: Non-financial targets Safety (personal and process safety); Customer satisfaction; EB effectiveness Member 12.5% 50% 75% Long-term variable remuneration Shares Financial target (EPS) +/- 10% discretionary range on the Chairman 50% 100% 150%4 financial incentive result Member 40% 80% 120%4
+Variable component Type of incentive Performance criterion Incentive as % of annual base salary Threshold 2 Target Maximum Short-term variable remuneration Cash 50%1: Financial target (EBITDA) +/- 10% discretionary range on the financial incentive result Chairman 15% 60% 90% 50%1: Non-financial targets Safety (personal and process safety); Customer satisfaction; EB effectiveness Member 12.5% 50% 75% Long-term variable remuneration Shares 3 Financial target (EPS) +/- 10% discretionary range on the financial incentive result Chairman 50% 100% 150%4 illianciai ilicentive result Member 40% 80% 120%4

-50%-50% distribution at target level.
-No payout of non-financial component in case performance is below target levels, for non-financial targets.
+- 1. 50%-50% distribution at target level.
+No payout of non-financial component in case performance is below target levels, for non-financial targets. - 2.
 Threshold only applies to financial targets.
-No variable remuneration is paid below the threshold level.

-Payout for the Long Term Share Plan 2015-2017 will be 50% in Shares and 50% in Cash, while the payout for the LTSP 2016-2018 and the LTSP 2017-2019, will be fully in shares, with the exception of Mr De Kreij, for whom the Plan will be cash-settled as per Plan rules, due to his retirement in 2018.

-4. Annualized values of an award as a percentage of the average salary during the plan period.
+No variable remuneration is paid below the threshold level. - 3.
+Payout for the Long Term Share Plan 2015-2017 will be 50% in Shares and 50% in Cash, while the payout for the LTSP 2016-2018 and the LTSP 2017-2019, will be fully in shares, with the exception of Mr De Kreij, for whom the Plan will be cash-settled as per Plan rules, due to his retirement in 2018. - 4.
+Annualized values of an award as a percentage of the average salary during the plan period.